391861737/msys2-msfupdate/README.md

   -u, --use <msi file>         use the given msi file instead of downloading the latest -b, --bridge <directory>     specify the bridge directory where the batch scripts are outputted, the batch
-                               scripts are not outputted until this is specified -c, --create                 create if the given framework, ruby, bridge directories does not exist -l, --link                   just create entrypoint scripts link to the existing main scripts of metasploit framework, no downloading, extracting, unzipping, copying at all -k, --keep                   keep all downloaded, extracted, unzipped files in "/tmp"
+                               scripts are not outputted until this is specified -c, --create                 create if the given framework, ruby, bridge directories do not exist -l, --link                   just create entrypoint scripts link to the existing main scripts of metasploit framework, no downloading, extracting, unzipping, copying at all -k, --keep                   keep all downloaded, extracted, unzipped files in "/tmp"